scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

 as a subroutine of its ``solve`` method.
-After making histories of the relevant macroeconomic variables, the market then executes its ``calcDynamics`` function with the macroeconomic history as inputs, generating a new dynamic rule to distribute to the ``AgentType``s in the market.
+After making histories of the relevant macroeconomic variables, the market then executes its ``calcDynamics`` function with the macroeconomic history as inputs, generating a new dynamic rule to distribute to the ``AgentType`` agents in the market.
 The process then begins again, with the agents solving their updated microeconomic models given the new dynamic rule; the ``solve`` loop continues until the “distance” between successive dynamic rules is